LuxMiranda/luxmiranda.github.io/c_recipes.md

 ---

 ### Decolonized Pumpkin Corn Cookies

 Those with any sort of ancestral connection to the region will delight to find that this recipe consists exclusively of ingredients native to the North American continent.
 In particular, with the exception of maple syrup (easily substituted for local honey or more agave), each ingredient was widely eaten and available within the Aztec Empire prior to Columbian contact.

 "But the Aztecs didn't have chemically synthesized baking soda!"
 I hear you exclaim.
-Fine, then, you pedant, replace it with [tequesquite](https://en.wikipedia.org/wiki/Tequesquite)!
+But they sure had [tequesquite](https://en.wikipedia.org/wiki/Tequesquite)!

-One may also delight in, I argue, each ingredient being a healthier choice than its European baking counterpart.
-For example, avocado oil is better for cholesterol than cow butter, agave has a lower glycemic index than cane sugar, corn flour has fewer calories and is more nutritious than white flour (and about as healthy as whole-wheat flour), etc.
+I also think that each ingredient is either better or just as good for your health than its European baking counterpart.
+For example, avocado oil doesn't raise LDL cholesterol as much as cow butter, agave has a lower glycemic index than cane sugar, corn flour has fewer calories than wheat flour, etc.

 **Makes**: A little more than 12 cookies